 The Canadian Cowgirls have had the honour and the privilege of performing for audiences including HRH Charles Prince of Wales, and Camilla Duchess of Cornwall, as well as Canadian ice-hockey commentator Don Cherry, comedian and television personality Rick Mercer, and others.
 They have won several prestigious awards, such as “Best Horse Entry” and “Best Formal Coloured Guard Entry” at the Calgary Stampede Parade, and “Best Equestrian Entry” at the Indy 500 Parade in Indianapolis.

 When it comes to the live shows, they have performed for the Canadian Armed Forces, opened Olympic-class jumping competitions and Canada Day celebrations, and toured the USA and Canada extensively.
-They are also the only Canadian riders who have ever been invited to the Tournament of Roses Parade in Pasadena, California – the cowgirls and their horses will be performing there in January 2013.
+They are also the only Canadian riders who have ever been invited to the Tournament of Roses Parade in Pasadena, California – the cowgirls and their horses performed there January 2013.

 With their hearts on their sleeves and their maple leafs raised high, the Canadian Cowgirls are stampeding your way!